 There’s no denying we’re in an energy crisis — and we’re not just talking about oil prices.
 Adults are sleeping less and working longer.
 While you could just hand over your credit card and open up a tab at your local coffee house, taking some B12 might just help you get the energy you need without all that extra caffeine.
 B vitamins have long been heralded for their energizing properties, and it’s no wonder why; B vitamins help your body extract nutrients from your food, turning them into usable energy.
 Even better, vitamin B12, or cobalamin, can help you fend off iron deficiency anemia, a major cause of energy suppression.

 3. Lower stress – Your job is stressful.
-Your family’s stressful.
+Your family’s stressed.
 Your finances are stressful.
 You need some serious decompression. – MAGNESIUM

 While you can’t pop a pill due to workload at an office or lighten your workload, you may still be able to find some stress relief in a bottle (and one that doesn’t contain any alcohol, at that).
 The results of a study found that, among a group of 264 patients, those given magnesium and plant extract supplementation reported significant improvements in their anxiety.